History of 56 Prince's Gate

 Student mail is distributed into mailboxes on a daily basis.

-Classes are generally held on Monday through Thursday.
+During the academic year, classes are generally held on Monday through Thursday.
+There will be some Fridays when you have classes or other academic commitments.
 The classrooms are available for independent study or group meetings and projects when classes are not in session.
 When classes are in session, please refrain from making noise on the first or adjoining floors.
-Be aware that sound magnifies in the stairwell.
+Be aware that sound echoes in the stairwell.

 - No food or drink (except bottled water) is permitted in the classrooms or Library.